 With sweet petals and a wide variety of colors, tulips are a beloved flower.
 Whether you’re picking tulips from your spring garden or receiving a tulip delivery, it’s hard not to smile at these cheerful flowers.

 Not only are these flowers gorgeous, but they also have a rich history packed with symbolism.
 If you’re ready to learn all about the tulip, you will fall even more in love with these cheerful blooms.
+If you want to learn how to take care of your tulips, we can help you there too.

 The Tulip’s Origins